-So if you are thinking of seeking help for a life issue, it is likely that you may have a few questions?
-And one of the questions you may like ask is, “what can I expect from therapy?"
-Now that may sound like a question you'd think was easy to answer but experience has taught me differently.
-Mostly this is because potential clients will focus more on what they don’t want, than what they do but let me explain.
+So if you are thinking of seeking hypnotherapy for help with a life issue, it is likely that you may have a few questions?
+One of the questions you may ask is, “what can I expect from hypnotherapy?"
+That may sound like a question that is easy to answer but experience has taught me differently.
+Mostly this is because clients focus more on what they do not want than what they do, but let me explain.
 Let’s say you have a debilitating anxiety disorder and you are asked, “what do you want?”
-The most usual answer is something like, I don’t want to be anxious any more!
-Sounds both logical and reasonable, doesn’t it?
-Well, the absence of anxiety is not what you want, it’s what you don’t want and the clue to that is in the answer itself “I don’t want to be anxious!”
-So, if anxiety is what you don’t want, then what do you actually want?
-Obviously, it is the opposite of anxiety and that is found in peace, calm and relaxation.
-Essentially it is the presence of the fear response (fight or flight) and you may just need that on occasion?
-So, the idea of living without it is both absurd and, potentially, dangerous!
-As is anyone suggesting or promising to give you a stress-free life!
+The most usual answer is something like, "I don’t want to be anxious any more!"
+That sounds both logical and reasonable, doesn’t it?
+Well, the absence of anxiety is not what you want, it’s what you don’t want.
+The evidence for that is in the answer itself “I don’t want to be anxious!”
+The relevance of this is how the brain processes negatives and this is encapsulated in the research of a phenomenon called negativity bias.
+The brain's ability to focus on negativity in deference to positivity is an evolutionary hangover from our ancient ancestors when their everyday exposure to certain death was a given.
+While we no longer face the everyday threat from a predator, plenty of negativity still abounds and this is the source of much of our anxiety!
+Therefore, if anxiety is what you don’t want, then what do you actually want?
+Obviously, it's the opposite of anxiety and that is found in states we refer to as; peace, calm and relaxation.
+Essentially it is the presence of the resplendent states of inner peace that we experience on the ocean of tranquillity!

 As such, many of the issues we face as adults are, in some way, related to those earliest moments of our life.
-As nascent beings, we have an immature and undeveloped brain, nevertheless, it has to make sense of the world it lives in and because the logical processes of cognition, reasoning and analysis are not yet developed in those very early years, it is not uncommon for our brain to make illogical and irrational choices or decisions?
+As nascent beings, we have an immature and undeveloped brain that has to learn to survive.
+Nevertheless, it has to make sense of the world it lives in and does so in a rather arbitrary and illogical way.
+This is because the logical processes of cognition, reasoning and analysis have not developed in the early years of life, As such, it is not uncommon that the infant's brain makes illogical and irrational choices or decisions?
 But hey, we’re kids, so that’s OK, isn’t it?
-Well in most cases it is but, in others, it is seemingly not OK?
-Children, at least Christian children, mostly believe in Santa Claus and some, even the tooth fairy (remember what I said earlier, about “false, erroneous” info) and I am not aware of any adult facing an issue/trauma relating to a seemingly innocuous childhood experience, i.e. as a consequence of discovering that Santa and the tooth fairy are not real people?
-But what about a person with a spider phobia?
-Every person with one, that I have ever worked with, unilaterally says, “I know it’s ridiculous, they won’t hurt me!”
-Some even quote their intelligence as a reason why they should not be afraid!
-But it isn’t their cognitive, intellectual systems of logic, reasoning, critical thinking etc. that create the fear; it’s their emotional system!
-The emotional system is pretty simple, albeit, in an incredibly complicated way, it works on a shoot first, ask questions later basis.
-We, on the other hand, just love to ask questions and when we respond in an overwhelmingly emotional way, that clearly doesn’t make sense, essentially we are thrown off-kilter.
-So, despite knowing that the average domestic spider won’t hurt you (although in some countries, they can and will), they totally freak out at the sight or mere mention of one!
-However, even in countries where spiders do represent a danger, spider phobias are still relatively rare!
+Well in most cases it is but in others, it is seemingly not so OK?
+Children, at least Christian children, mostly believe in Santa Claus and some even in the tooth fairy (remember what I said earlier, about “false, erroneous” info)?
+Yet I have never met any adult with an issue/trauma relating to these seemingly innocuous childhood fantasies.
+Therefore, the later discovery that Santa and the tooth fairy are not real people is seemingly not a life destabilising experience?
+But what about people with a spider phobia?
+Every client that I have helped with a spider phobia has said something like, “it’s ridiculous, I know they won’t hurt me!”
+Some even quote their intelligence as a reason why they shouldn't be afraid (despite this being factually incorrect)!
+But their cognitive, intellectual systems of logic, reasoning, critical thinking etc. didn't create the fear; it was their emotional system!
+The emotional system is pretty simple, albeit, in an incredibly complicated way.
+It works on a shoot first, ask questions later basis, we, on the other hand, just love to ask questions.
+When we respond in an emotionally overwhelming way, one that clearly doesn’t make sense, we are often thrown off-kilter.
+That is why, despite believing a spider won’t hurt them, a spider phobic will totally freak out at the sight or mere mention of a spider!
+But their statement, " I know they won’t hurt me" is not actually true but it's very close!
+There are over 43,000 different species of spiders, a relatively small number are dangerous and less than 30 responsible for human deaths.
+Fortunately, despite some spiders being really dangerous, spider phobias are relatively rare!

-The reason why I am going into so much detail about spiders is that similar, mental or emotional processes are at play for many of the malaise that we humans suffer from.
-Sometimes this can start in the womb before we are born.
-As an example, it is known that the foetus experiences its mothers emotions and also hears the sounds of the world outside, so, a mother with a spider phobia will very likely have a phobic response during the pregnancy, the baby feels the emotion and hears the screams, panic etc. but has no context.
-After birth, again, the mother will likely have another phobic attack, the baby now observes this, it doesn’t directly feel the mothers emotions but babies have a tendency to get stressed when they see their mother in distress.
-At this stage, both mother and baby are in the fight or flight (the same or at least very similar to the in vivo experience) and now the baby has the inkling of an issue but still has no context.
-At some point down the line, the infant discovers that the object of this abject terror is this tiny little 8 legged thing called a spider and a spider phobia ensues!
+The reason I go into so much detail about spiders is quite logical.
+It's because similar, mental or emotional processes are at play for many of the malaise that humans suffer.
+Sometimes this can actually start in the womb before we are born.
+For example, we know the foetus experiences its mother's emotions, it hears the sounds of the world outside.
+When the spider phobic mother has a phobic response during the pregnancy, the baby feels the emotion and hears the screams of panic etc. However, it has no context.
+After birth, the mother has another phobic attack, the baby now observes this but doesn’t directly feel the mothers emotions.
+However, babies Intrinsically have a tendency to get stressed when they see their mother in distress.
+At this stage, both mother and baby are in fight or flight (the same or at least very similar to the in-vivo experience).
+Now the baby has the inkling of an issue but still has no context.
+Somewhere along the line, the infant discovers the object of this abject terror is a spider, and the phobia can develop!
 This is now locked in emotional memory (mostly implicit, nondeclarative memory) and is thus, beyond reasoning, logic, analysis and/or intelligence.
-They can know logically, reasonably and analytically that the spider won’t harm them; they just don’t know it emotionally!
+They can know that logically, reasonably and analytically the spider won’t harm them; they just don’t know it emotionally!

-So, when preparing for therapy it can be useful to be open-minded and willing to explore the realms of your deeper brain/mind, as well as the possibility that life may just not be the way you actually see it, at least from the inside out?
-Hypnotherapy has the potential to change the way your brain processes information, information that may have been erroneously encoded when you were much younger.
-That said, it may not have been erroneous back then because the brain that encoded it was undeveloped, immature and lacking in the intellectual capacity you acquired over the course of your developmental stages.
-As already mentioned, Santa Claus and the tooth fairy are mild examples, of a belief that most often harmlessly evolves during childhood and then safely transmutes into adulthood as a fantasy.
-Spider phobias, et al, are examples that do not.
-So, in preparation for therapy, be prepared to be Trans4ormed with hypnotherapy because what you know logically and intellectually, may just not be what you know emotionally!
+So, when preparing for therapy it can be useful to be open-minded and willing to explore the realms of your deeper brain/mind.
+And, perhaps, guided to do this in ways you have never experienced before?
+There is also a possibility of discovering that life may not be the way you perceive it to be, at least from the inside out?
+That, fortunately, is the abstract nature of therapy!
+Hypnotherapy has the added potential to change the way your brain processes information, information that may have been erroneously encoded when you were much younger.
+That said, it may not have been so erroneous back then because the brain that encoded it was undeveloped, immature and lacked intellectual capacity.
+These capacities are gradually acquired over the course of the developmental stages of your life.
+As mentioned, Santa Claus and the tooth fairy are mild examples of beliefs that harmlessly evolve during childhood and safely transmute into an adult understanding of fantasy.
+Spider phobias are examples that do not.
+So, in preparation for therapy, be prepared to be Trans4ormed with hypnotherapy!
+Because what you know logically and intellectually, may just not be what you know emotionally!

-Note: The natural laws of attraction and abundance can only exist, for us, in the presence of clarity of mind and purpose and the more clear that is, the better.
+Note: The laws of attraction and abundance mostly exist, for us, in the presence of clarity of mind and purpose and the more clear that is, the better.
 When your mental understanding correlates with your articulation of that which you want, you have a purpose and you have clarity.
 It is from within this perspective, internal and external, that synchronicity occurs. synchronicity is the meeting of mind with the forces of the universe.
 When mind meets the universal elements of life; then you are living!

 So, to answer the original question, "what can you expect from therapy" the answer; whatever you want!